shubhamkriitr/3d-vision/README.md

 ### Preparing the execution environment
 - Go to the `3d-vision` directory

-- Install the requirements in your `python 3.9.5` environment
+- Install the requirements in your `python 3.9.5` environment (if not done already)
   - `pip install -r requirements.txt`
 - Make sure that `poselib` wheel package generated earlier is also installed in this environment